-This site is available only to registered students, and it requires a personal password that is different from your university computer password.
+This site is available only to registered students, and it requires a password.
 Instructions on how to use this system will be posted on Blackboard and sent to registered students by email on or before the first day of classes.
 Please contact Professor Kielkopf if you have not received this by the second day of classes, or if you have difficulty logging into the website.
 The University's Help Desk can only respond to questions about Blackboard.